Blog

 Mélanie Dallé

-• Move beyond managed PaaS for control and flexibility.
-While platforms like Northflank offer simplicity, they lock you into a single vendor's managed infrastructure.
+• While platforms like Northflank offer simplicity, they lock you into a single vendor's managed infrastructure.
 This can limit your control, increase costs at scale, and create a risk of vendor lock-in.

-• The best solution combines simplicity with ownership.
-A platform like Qovery gives you the best of both worlds: a developer-friendly PaaS experience for easy deployment, but running on your own AWS, GCP, or Azure account.
+• A platform like Qovery gives you the best of both worlds: a developer-friendly PaaS experience for easy deployment, but running on your own AWS, GCP, or Azure account.
 This provides the flexibility and cost benefits of your own cloud with the convenience of a managed service.

-• Choose a platform that grows with you.
-As your team scales, you'll need a platform that offers more than just basic deployment.
+• As your team scales, you'll need a platform that offers more than just basic deployment.
 Look for features like advanced security, enterprise-grade scalability, transparent cost management, and the ability to handle complex, production-ready workloads—all of which are core to the Qovery platform.

 Northflank has emerged as a solid choice for startups and small teams seeking a managed Platform as a Service (PaaS) to deploy applications, databases, and jobs.
 It’s a powerful and popular tool, but it's not for everyone.
 While it excels at what it does—providing a simple, all-in-one solution for application management—it comes with a major limitation: a lack of flexibility and control.
 For many growing teams, the dependency on a single vendor's managed infrastructure can be a significant hurdle.